 How Is a 401(k) Taxed When Inherited?

 Traditional 401(k) plans are funded with pre-tax dollars.
-While this allows savers to deduct contributions while working, withdrawals are taxed at their ordinary income tax rate in retirement.
-An exception may be made for Roth 401(k) plans.
+This creates a tax advantage during working years, but withdrawals are taxed at their ordinary income tax rate in retirement.
+The exception is Roth 401(k) plans.
 With a Roth 401(k), contributions are made using after-tax dollars.
 So qualified withdrawals from these plans are 100% tax-free.

 However, a 401(k) isn’t immediately subject to income taxes when a person dies and passes the account to an heir.
 Instead, income taxes are triggered when the beneficiary begins withdrawing the inherited assets.